simoninireland/epydemic/doc/compartmenteddynamics.rst

 processes specified with compartmented models that massively simplify the creation of simulations.

-In use, these classes typically require no sub-classing, as all the variant behaviour can be more effectively provided in the code for the :term:`compartmented model` in a :class:`CompartmentedModel` sub-class.
+In practice, these classes typically require no sub-classing, as all the variant behaviour can be more effectively provided in the code for the :term:`compartmented model of disease` in a :class:`CompartmentedModel` sub-class.